NEWS

 Retired general was not 'confused and disoriented' when he went missing, wife says

 Bernalillo County Sheriff’s Office deputies learned that a firearm was missing from the home of retired Maj.
-Gen. William Neil McCasland after he disappeared nearly two weeks ago, BCSO announced in a news release on Thursday.
+Gen. William Neil McCasland after he disappeared nearly two weeks ago, BCSO announced in a news release Thursday.

 “The initial Silver Alert from BCSO mentioned medical conditions, which some have taken to mean Alzheimer’s,” McCasland’s wife, Susan McCasland Wilkerson, said in a Facebook post last week.
 “Neil is at some risk, but not from dementia.
 He was not confused and disoriented.”